 Ordinary Least Squares: Regression and Output

-When we yield our output, we see the earnings_ranking variable is statistically significant at the 5% level of significance (or 95% confidence interval).
-This means that earnings have a material effect on stock returns.
+When we yield our output, we see the gasoline and hours variables are deemed statistically significant.
+This means that these variables are indicated to have a material effect on consumption.

-Additionally, the R-Squared value of 0.9882 is very high – meaning that 98.82% of the variation in stock returns is allegedly "explained" by this model.
+Additionally, we have an R-Squared value of 0.5419 - meaning that 54.19% of the variation in stock returns is allegedly "explained" by this model.

 We now test for multicollinearity and heteroscedasticity to ensure that the statistical readings of our model are reliable.
 If we find high t-statistics and R-Squared values in our output, it means our standard errors may be biased.

-- Multicollinearity exists when two independent variables are significantly related, to the extent that inclusion of both variables in a regression model may skew our OLS estimates.
+- Multicollinearity exists when two independent variables in the linear model are significantly related, to the extent that inclusion of both variables in a regression model may skew our OLS estimates.

 - To test for multicollinearity, we use the Variance Inflation Factor (VIF) test across our independent variables.
 We determine that a reading of 5 or greater indicates the presence of multicollinearity.